harypham97/hapo-js/README.md

 # hapo-js
-Using js make a single web app scrolling
+Using js make a Fullscreen Scrolling Websites